-© 2010-2021 by Fine Arts of the Southwest, Inc. All rights reserved.
+© 2010-2022 by Fine Arts of the Southwest, Inc. All rights reserved.

 Unauthorized reproduction or use is strictly prohibited by law.

-A spectacular Navajo ingot “Coin-Silver” cuff bracelet set
+A beautiful Navajo ingot “Coin-Silver”

-with two large turquoise cabochon stones by Perry Shorty, 2012
+cuff bracelet with two large turquoise stones

-When Perry Shorty hits a grand-slam home run completely out of the ballpark as he did with this incredible coin-silver revival-style bracelet, the results are sensational indeed!
+When Perry Shorty (B. 1965) hits a grand-slam home run completely out of the ballpark as he did with this incredible coin-silver revival-style bracelet, the results are sensational indeed!
 All of Perry’s silverwork is beautifully and meticulously crafted, but he saves his very best and most interesting efforts for his old-style “Coin-Silver” pieces, such as this bracelet.
-The process was long and laborious; it began by finding old American turn-of-the-century nearly-pure silver coins such as “Barber”-style half dollars and quarters then melting them down and casting them into an ingot “slug” which was then patiently hammered out into the desired shape and size of the bracelet after which it was painstakingly decorated with precise, perfectly-executed chisel and stamp work, then
+The process was long and laborious; it began by finding old American turn-of-the-century silver coins such as “Barber”-style half dollars and quarters and then melting them down and casting them into an ingot “slug” which was then patiently hammered out into the desired shape and size of the bracelet after which it was painstakingly decorated with precise, perfectly-executed chisel and stamp work, then

 The bracelet is properly signed "P. Shorty" on the interior in Perry’s customary cursive signature and it is also marked “Coin Silver”.
-The bracelet is in excellent original condition.
-There is a barely visible crimp on one side of one of the silver bezels where Perry made the bezel conform to a slight irregularity in the side of one of the turquoise stones.
-The bracelet is already beginning to develop the classic and beautiful patination that Perry’s “Coin-Silver” pieces always acquire in time, like the traditional, turn-of-the-century pieces that originally inspired them.
+The bracelet is in excellent original condition with some age-appropriate wear.
+There is a barely visible tiny crimp on one side of one of the silver bezels where Perry made the bezel conform to a slight irregularity in the side of one of the turquoise stones.
+The bracelet has already begun to develop the classic and beautiful patination that Perry’s “Coin-Silver” pieces always acquire in time, like the traditional, turn-of-the-century historic Navajo silver pieces that originally inspired them.